Murder Incidents and Negligent Security

 Without question, Florida is one of the most beautiful geographic areas in the entire country, if not the world.
 There are beautiful sandy beaches, warm ocean waters and breathtaking tropical sunsets.
 Unfortunately, Florida also has one of the highest murder and crime rates in the country.

-According to the Florida Dept. of Law Enforcement, from Jan. to Dec.
-2015, the most recent full year of crime statistics:
+According to the Florida Department of Law Enforcement, in a recent year of crime statistics:

 - 1,040 murders in Florida